 When trekking on the Manaslu Base Camp Trail, you will come across several local settlements with welcoming and friendly locals.
-Most of the inhabitants in the Manaslu Base Camp route are of Tibetan origin.
-Thus, you can closely explore the real Tibetan lifestyle and find many Buddhist holy monasteries that make this trek spiritual and healing to the soul.
-Plus, the trail offers amazing views of the Tibetan Plateau.
+Most of the Manaslu Base Camp route inhabitants are of Tibetan origin.
+Thus, you can closely explore the authentic Tibetan lifestyle and find many Buddhist holy monasteries that make this trek spiritual and healing to the soul.
+Plus, the trail offers fantastic views of the Tibetan Plateau.

-Manaslu Base Camp is located at an altitude of 4800 meters above sea level.
-Since most of the Manaslu Base Camp Trek trail is declared as a restricted area by the Nepal Government, trekkers require a special permit to trek in the Manaslu region.
+Manaslu Base Camp is located 4800 meters above sea level.
+Since most of the Manaslu Base Camp Trek trail is declared a restricted area by the Nepal Government, trekkers require a special permit to trek in the Manaslu region.

 This Manaslu Trekking is strenuous and challenging.
-It might be quite difficult for beginners.
+It might be pretty tricky for beginners.
 But, with proper preparation and planning, you can conquer this trek.

 Major Highlights of This Manaslu Trekking

-- Traverse the majestic Manaslu Base Camp with an up-close view of the Mount Manaslu, 8th highest mountain of the world.
+- Traverse the majestic Manaslu Base Camp with an up-close view of Mount Manaslu, the 8th-highest mountain in the world.

 - Insight into the Tibetan and Buddhist culture

-- Experience the remoted and untouched nature of the Manaslu Region.
+- Experience the remote and untouched nature of the Manaslu Region.